-This report refers to the proposed development of approximately 360 new erven on a 43 ha of municipal land adjacent to Wegdraai.
+This report refers to the proposed development of approximately 370 new erven on a 36 ha piece of land on, municipal land adjacent to Grootdrink.

 The proposed footprint supports one vegetation type namely, Bushveld Arid Grassland (considered "Least Threatened" in terms of the National list of ecosystems that are threatened and in need of protection).
-Desktop studies suggest that the veld may still be in good condition, and it overlaps a terrestrial critical biodiversity area (CBA1) as identified in the 2017 Northern Cape Biodiversity Spatial Plan.
+Desktop studies suggest that portions of the footprint may already be disturbed, or occupied by informal housing.

+The proposed footprint overlaps a proposed terrestrial critical biodiversity area (CBA1) as identified in the 2017 Northern Cape Biodiversity Spatial Plan.